mcqua007/shopify-bare/readme.md

  The way PurgeCSS parses js files is by making each word a selector.
 This is helpfull because it gets all css that needs to stay in stylesheets but sometimes can leave css that isn't being used (though this seems rare).

  **Example:** If we had no paragrpah tags in the .liquid files but had a pragraph as a selector for some stlyes i.e. ` p { color: red}`.
 We would want this removed because it isn't in use, but if we have a variable in js all named p (i.e. `var p = 2;`) it may not remove it from the css.

+#### *Note ####
+ I got the shopify theme files form antoher repo but it looked a bit old.
+I tired to cleanup the files and include all the minimum required files.
+ You can replaced the entire dist folder with any shopify starter theme.
+Please let me know if I missing any files or base code that is needed.
+Currently don't have the `layout/checkout.liquid` since that's for shopify plus only.